optical002/aether-flow/README.md

 # effectful-ecs
-Game engine which combines ZIO effects with an ECS engine
+Game engine which combines ZIO effects with an ECS engine.

+Work in Progress.